Table of contents: Front towing eye ↓ Rear towing eye ↓ Towing for the purpose of starting… ↓ Towing a four-wheel drive vehicle… ↓

 The vehicle must not be towed with the front or rear axle raised.

-If normal towing is not possible or if it is necessary to deliver a faulty machine over a distance of more than 50 km, it will have to be transported on a special trailer.
+If normal towing is not possible or if it is necessary to deliver a faulty vehicle over a distance of more than 50 km, it will have to be transported on a special trailer.